Hokko Tarumae

-Hokko Tarumae (ホッコータルマエ, Hokkō Tarumae) is a Japanese thoroughbred racehorse.
+Hokko Tarumae (ホッコータルマエ, Hokkō Tarumae) is a Japanese Thoroughbred racehorse and sire.
 He won the NAR Grand Prix Dirt Grade Race Special Prize for the 2013-2015 season, and won the JRA Award for Best Dirt Horse in 2014.
 After receiving this award, the Tomakomai Tourism Association made him into the tourism ambassador of Tomakomai.

 Background

 Hokko Tarumae was put up for auction at the Hokkaido Selection Sale for yearlings in 2010 and was sold to Koichi Yabe for 15,750,000 Japanese yen.

 The horse is named after Mount Tarumae, a volcano located within the city of Tomakomai, where the owner (who uses the eponym Hokko) is from.

 Racing career

-2012: three-year old season
+2012: three-year-old season

 Hokko Tarumae debuted on January 14 at Kyoto Racecourse with Kodai Hasegawa as his jockey but finished at 11th.
 He won his first race at the next race, a maiden race held at Kokura Racecourse, with Issei Murata as his jockey.
 He won his second race after two unremarkable starts at an allowance race at Hanshin Racecourse, which was the first race the horse was ridden by Hideaki Miyuki; who would become his main jockey.
 He then won his third race victory at the Oume Tokubetsu on June 3 at Tokyo Racecourse.

 Hokko Tarumae was then entered on to the Japan Dirt Derby on July 11 but finished 5th behind Hatano Vainqueur.
 Miyuki stated that the horse lost not because he was a weaker horse but was because the horse was distracted and had to place him in a position further behind than what he had hoped for.
 On August 5, Hokko Tarumae was entered in to his second graded race, the Leopard Stakes, of which he won; marking his first graded race victory.
 While Hokko Tarumae did not win a single race for the rest of the season, he still managed to finish 3rd in the Japan Cup Dirt despite being the 9th favored to win.